hakeem0114/Payment_Plugin/README.md

 While TypeScript would enforce strict typing and provide native support for OOP concepts, JavaScript's syntactic sugar facilitated the implementation of OOP principles and design patterns.
 In future iterations, TypeScript could enhance code robustness and maintainability.

+## Tools & Libraries

+- **Vite**: Rapid bundler used to start and bundle full-stack applications efficiently, with excellent documentation.
+- **React Router DOM**: Library for declarative routing in React applications.
+Although initially installed for real payment gateways, it was later decided to keep everything on one page for the initial submission.
+- **React Icons**: Highly supported library for responsive and professional icons, used for the footer.
+- **Render**: Intuitive free cloud hosting platform with great logging, monitoring, and deploy building services, providing a hassle-free deployment experience.
+- **Tailwind CSS**: Intuitive CSS framework with inline styles and utility classes, facilitating rapid development and responsive design.

 ## Setup and Run Instructions

 To set up and run the application: